Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Kariong's median income among taxpayers is $55,157 and the average is $71,280.
-This is above the national average.
-Greater Sydney's median income was $56,994 with an average of $80,856 in the same period.
-Based on Wage Price Index growth since financial year 2022, current estimates for Kariong would be approximately $62,112 (median) and $80,268 (average) as of September 2025.
-Census data reveals household income ranks at the 78th percentile ($2,200 weekly), while personal income sits at the 59th percentile.
-Distribution data shows that 39.9% of Kariong's community earns between $1,500 and $2,999 (2,588 individuals).
-This aligns with the broader area where this earnings band represents 30.9%.
-High housing costs consume 16.0% of income in Kariong.
-Despite this, disposable income ranks at the 77th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Kariong SA2 had a median income among taxpayers of $55,157 and an average of $71,280.
+This is higher than the national average.
+Compared to Greater Sydney, which has a median income of $56,994 and an average of $80,856, Kariong's incomes are lower but still above the national averages.
+Based on Wage Price Index growth since financial year 2022, current estimates for September 2025 would be approximately $62,112 (median) and $80,268 (average).
+Census data reveals household income ranks at the 78th percentile with a weekly income of $2,200, while personal income sits at the 59th percentile.
+Distribution data shows that 39.9% of individuals in Kariong earn between $1,500 and $2,999 per week (2,588 individuals), which aligns with the broader area where this cohort also represents 30.9%.
+High housing costs consume 16.0% of income, but strong earnings place disposable income at the 77th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income